smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ::disappear from sight::disappear
 ::do damage to::damage
 ::do harm to::harm
-::drop down::drop
+;::drop down::drop
-::during a course of::during a
+;::during a course of::during a
-::during the course of::during
+;::during the course of::during
 ::dwindle down::dwindle
 ::each and every::each
 ::earlier in time::earlier